CensoredUsername/unrpyc/README.md

 ## Branch Info
 ### py3_v1.1.8
 - based on unrpyc v1.1.8
-- with changes so its able to run in python 3
+- with all needed changes so its able to run in python 3
-- with changes so its able work on Ren'py 7.5.x and 8.0.x apps (incomplete, errors)
+- with all needed changes so its able to work with Ren'py 7.5.x and 8.0.x apps (possible with undiscovered errors)